jeebeeng/cryptogram-game-rust/README.md

 # Cryptogram - Rust
-The cryptogram game written in Rust!
+The cryptogram game written in Rust